 One of Jennie's cousins, Amy (Minerd) Tilbury Thorne, also settled in Chicago circa 1870, making their residence in the city's Fifth Ward.

 The period of the Conleys' lives between 1880 and 1900 is shrouded by the misty haze of the past.
-Photographic evidence suggests that they may have migrated to Nebraska for a time.
+Evidence suggests that they may have migrated to Buffalo, NY and to Nebraska for a time.
 But by 1900 they had settled for good in Chicago.

 The census of 1910 shows Jennie living on Prairie Avenue in Chicago with her married foster daughter Margaret Beutel and her husband Joseph "Ben" Beutel, a police sergeant, and their three children.